Coronavirus cancellations: A running list of tech and cultural events hit by the pandemic

 - Forthcoming films Many films and TV shows currently in production have shut down, including The Matrix 4 and several of Disney's live action films.

-- WonderCon Anaheim On March 12, WonderCon Anaheim, which was slated to take place in April, was postponed.
+- WonderCon Anaheim On March 12, WonderCon Anaheim, slated to take place in April, was postponed.

+- Cannes The prestigious Cannes film festival, scheduled for May 12, was canned March 19.

 - Tribeca The Tribeca Film Festival, slated to take place in April, was postponed after New York banned events with 500 or more people.